juliuschanjq/juliuschanjq.github.io/_publications/BigData.md

 ---

 ## Description
-This essay explores the the Seven V's of Big Data Analytics, Four Main Types of SQL Join Operations on a self-created database and Maching Learning on Rainfall Prediction.
+This essay explores the Seven V's of Big Data Analytics, Four Main Types of SQL Join Operations on a self-created database and Maching Learning on Rainfall Prediction.
 Orange has been selected as the machine learning tool as for the 'WeatherAUS' Dataset which is sourced from the Australian Bureau of Meteorology and comprises around ten years of daily weather observations from various places throughout Australia.